Reasons To Grow Mint

 You Might Also Like: 10 Tips For A Successful Tea Garden

-If you bake, you can use your mint plants to make your own mint extract.
+If you bake, you can use your fresh mint plants to make your own mint extract.
 All you need is to place a bunch of clean mint leaves in a jar and fill it with 20 proof liquor.
-Leave it for a week or so and you’ll have mint extract ready in no time.
+Leave it for a week or so, and you’ll have mint extract ready in no time.

-This a wonderfully versatile herb that deserves a spot in every garden.
-It’s tasty, it repels bugs, and best if all, you can grow It easily.
-If you have a love-hate relationship with this herb, I hope the reasons I’ve shared above will make you love this versatile plant more.
+This is a wonderfully versatile herb that deserves a spot in every garden.
+It’s tasty, it repels bugs, and best of all, you can grow It easily.

 Do you have more reasons to grow mint that you can share with us?
 Or maybe some tips for growing or using it around the house?
 Let me know in the comments below!